days hours minutes & seconds

 - November 3: Election Day!

 Our national UU The Vote team has partnered with Wisconsin Conservation Voices to try to prevent the purging of 129,000 voters there.
-Volunteer to phone bank between now and mid-July to reach out to the at-risk voters.
+Volunteer to phone bank on September 30 to reach out to the at-risk voters.
 Contact Melanie at firstname.lastname@example.org or the UU organizer in Wisconsin, Nora at NRasman@uua.org .

 For more information on upcoming activities, contact UUCCTheVote@gmail.com .